spotify/styx/README.md

 [![Coverage Status](https://codecov.io/gh/spotify/styx/branch/master/graph/badge.svg)](https://codecov.io/gh/spotify/styx)
 [![License](https://img.shields.io/github/license/spotify/styx.svg)](LICENSE)

-A data processing job scheduler for Kubernetes
+A batch job scheduler for Kubernetes

 ## Description

-Styx is a service that is used to trigger periodic invocations of docker containers.
+Styx is a service that is used to trigger periodic invocations of Docker containers.
 The information needed to schedule such invocations, is read from a set of files on disk or an external service providing such information.
 The service takes responsibility for triggering and possibly also re-triggering invocations until a successful exit status has been emitted